sayntan4u/Viper/README.md

 # Viper
-web based ide for c/cpp/python/java(still in progress)
+web based ide for c/cpp/python/java

 unzip **static.zip** and place the static folder in the same directory as **template**